-The right-angled lever-release clamp that makes up the cradle part of the gimbal is available as an individual item, sold under the name Really Right Suff PG-CC Cradle Clamp and costing $190.
+The right-angled lever-release clamp that makes up the cradle part of the PG-02 Mk2 Full-Gimbal is available as an individual item.
+It is sold under the name Really Right Suff PG-CC Cradle Clamp and costs around $215.

 Just as Really Right Stuff do, many other gimbal manufacturers use an Arca-Swiss standard width dovetail rail for the vertical part of the gimbal cradle, and this means you can use the RRS Cradle Clamp as an upgrade to many different gimbals such as the Wimberley WH-200 and the ProMediaGear Katana and Katana Junior.

-As with all Really Right Stuff products you will pay a pretty penny to have this in your camera bag, but when you get it in your hands you feel the usual RRS workmanship, and you’ll also note that it was machined out of one solid block of aluminum.
-In this case the right-angled design probably lead to some necessary machining wastage, attributing to the relatively high price.
+As with all Really Right Stuff products, you will pay a pretty penny to have this in your camera bag, but when you get it in your hands you feel the usual RRS workmanship, and you’ll also note that it was machined out of one solid block of aluminum.
+In this case, the right-angled design probably leads to some necessary machining wastage, attributing to the relatively high price.
 Note that one of their standard lever-release clamps costs $120.

-The lever-release action is incredibly smooth, and having been an RRS user for well over a decade, I can attest to the fact that it will stay that way for many years to come.
+The lever-release action is incredibly smooth.
+Having been an RRS user for well over a decade, I can attest to the fact that it will stay that way for many years to come.
 The rubber-coated knob on the vertical clamp is also nice and large, making it easy to operate in the cold with gloves on.